bassdman/pluginize/README.md

 ```

 ### Return Key
-Now we want to return a specific key of the context, not the whole context anymore - in this case the key "sum"
+Now we want to return a specific key of the context, not the whole context anymore - in this case the key "sum".
 ```javascript
     const myLibrary = pluginize({
         return: 'sum',